sindresorhus/git-remote-origin-url/readme.md

 # git-remote-origin-url

-> Get the remote origin url of a Git repository
+> Get the remote origin URL of a Git repository

 ## Install